influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withResourcesDuration(resourcesDuration)
 ```

-ResourcesDuration is indicative, but not accurate, resource duration.
-This is populated when the nodes completes.
+"ResourcesDuration is indicative, but not accurate, resource duration.
+This is populated when the nodes completes."

 ### fn withResourcesDurationMixin